Rabbi Daniel A. Weiner

 His innovations in worship include producing “rabcasts” on video, bringing services to travelers and shut-ins on the Internet and leading a rock band in popular Rock Shabbat services.
 He tweets @rocknrabbidanny.

-Rabbi Weiner and his team are proud to have won the Religion Action Center’s Fain Award for their campaign on gun responsibility.
-Rabbi Weiner is a founding member of the Washington Alliance for Gun Responsibility, which drafted and helped pass Initiative 594 in 2014.
+Rabbi Weiner and his team won the Religion Action Center’s Fain Award for their campaign on gun responsibility.
+Rabbi Weiner’s efforts with other clergy contributed to the founding of the Washington Alliance for Gun Responsibility, which drafted and helped pass Initiative 594 in 2014.
 Work on implementation of the law and about gun responsibility continues.

 His columns have appeared in The Seattle Times and the Seattle Post-Intelligencer.
 Weiner wrote “Good God: Faith for the Rest of Us” about the dangerous polarization between fanatical faith and soulless secularism.